-Trainings can be scheduled individually or in groups online or off.
-For online trainings, I use Citrix GoToTraining for up to 25 people.
-For one on one trainings, I use the free version of Team Viewer, which can be downloaded from the Team Viewer website.
+WordPress Trainings can be scheduled individually or in groups online or off.
+For online WordPress trainings, I use Citrix GoToTraining.
+For one-on-one trainings, I use Zoom, Google Hangouts, or Team Viewer, which can be downloaded from the Team Viewer website.

-Due to the length of the training, I usually schedule them over 1.5 days for groups in a reserved space or online over three days.
+Due to the length of the training, I usually schedule them over 1.5 days for groups in a reserved space or online over three days either consecutively or staggered.

 Training time: 12 hours total